Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Disable CSPM Plan/README.md

 data breaches with full visibility into the multicloud data estate and pressing risks to sensitive data.

 This script will allow to disable the cspm plan at a subscription level.
+You need to provide Subscription ID to execute.